MaikTungsten/CRISPRT4/README.md

 ## What CRISPRT4 is made for

-CRISPRT4 is a workflow to screen hundreds of potential T4 phage point mutants obtained from the CRISPR-Cas12 approach as described in Pozhydaieva et al., 2023 (LINK).
+CRISPRT4 is a workflow to screen hundreds of potential T4 phage point mutants obtained from the CRISPR-Cas12 approach as described in Pozhydaieva et al., 2023 (**LINK**).
 It is designed only for screening of phage mutants via sequencing of distinct amplified genomic regions of interest with the Oxford Nanopore platform.
 This workflow includes demultiplexing with minibar, mapping to the reference genome with minimap2 and variant calling using longshot.

 ## Installation of requirements

-For the data analysis, several tools which are most easily installed via miniconda.
-Therefore, it is recommended that you follow the suggested installation procedure described in the following:
+For the data analysis, several tools are needed which are most easily installed via miniconda.
+Therefore, it is recommended that you follow the suggested installation procedure described in the following but different setups are certainly possible:

 1. Install miniconda via the command line following instructions presented on: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.
 Please consider that depending on your system the below described installations may need to be adjusted (e.g. Osx64 vs Osx-arm64 depending on the processor of your Mac).